Michael-AUG/Michael-AUG.github.io/qrp.markdown

 * [Xiegu-Fest and Working USA on 1 Watt](https://www.youtube.com/watch?v=iizjUnknKbU)
 * [Top band in the dark](https://www.youtube.com/watch?v=p4xrpUkOefg)

 Until fairly recently, I would take my shack Icom IC-7100 out and about with me, keeping it in a briefcase that I modified for purpose.
 However I wasn't particularly comfortable with this setup, so with some Christmas money was able to buy a wee Xiegu G106 QRP radio.
 This radio, which provides between 5-8W of CW, SSB or AM, is compact enough to fit into a small satchel, along with a battery, AMU, key and roll of wire for an antenna.
+Later on came a Xiegu G90, which has all of the best features of the G106, but includes an ATU and can provide 20W.
+I now use the G90 and have given the G106 to a friend.

 By way of a demonstration, below are recordings taken from various WebSDRs, showing how well a low power transmission can be heard around the world.